Baseballfan5303/Baseballfan5303.github.io/_posts/2021-04-23-My-Live-First-Thoughts-on-MLB-The-Show-21.md

 not like it so I started over and randomized.
 Onto loadouts!

 -   They make no sense.
--   Why canâ€™t I just set my primary and secondary positions?
+-   Why can't I just set my primary and secondary positions?

 (59:00) Onto Diamond Dynasty!